 Turning the dried beans into ready to heat and eat jars of Boston-style baked beans is another way to add variety to your pantry shelves.

 Tips for Canning Baked Beans

 Pressure canning homemade baked beans is a great way to meal prep.
-You can control the quality of the ingredients and eliminate the chemicals, preservatives, and amount of salt found in commercially processed cans.
+You can control the quality of the ingredients and eliminate the chemicals, preservatives, and amount of sodium found in commercially processed cans.

 When home canning beans, salt is optional as a flavoring and is not required for safe canning.
 I like to can without salt, and then add it to taste when preparing the meal.
 Here are more tips for canning baked beans:

 Allow Plenty of Time

 This recipe is an all day process, or if you soak your beans overnight, a two-day project.
 Plan your time carefully so you don’t end up canning late into the night.
 Yes, I am speaking from experience 🙂